Reconstructing the system coefficients for coupled harmonic oscillators: Comparison with an independent experiment

-In this section, we compare our results of \cref{sec:NumExp} with those of another experimental approach in \cite{BakaratWeig2024CouplingStrength}.
-In this cited work, the authors use the same string (see Supp.
-Mat. of \cite{BakaratWeig2024CouplingStrength}) as well as the same experimental setup, thus ensuring the measurement of the same system dynamics.
-While in the current work, we use a lock-in amplifier to generate the two excitation signals, the authors in \cite{BakaratWeig2024CouplingStrength} used a noise drive that allows to excite all frequencies within a certain band at the same time.
-Furthermore, another harmonic signal is added for a parametric excitation in that experiment, which was required for that experimental approach.
+In this section, we compare our results of \cref{sec:NumExp} with those of another experimental approach in \cite{BarakatWeig2024CouplingStrength}.
+In this cited work, the authors used the same string (see Supp.
+Mat. of \cite{BarakatWeig2024CouplingStrength}) as well as the same experimental setup, thus ensuring the measurement of the same system dynamics.
+While in the current work, we use a lock-in amplifier to generate the two excitation signals, the authors in \cite{BarakatWeig2024CouplingStrength} used a noise drive that allows to excite all frequencies within a certain band at the same time.
+Furthermore, an additional harmonic signal was required or a parametric excitation in that experiment.
 All other setup details are exactly the same including, in the first place, the investigated sample and the coupled actuation and read-out systems.
-Furthermore, the work in~\cite{BakaratWeig2024CouplingStrength} ranges over an interval of DC voltages $V_{\mathrm{DC}}$ from $-32$ to $32$ V, where the coupling coefficient $\lambda$ is deduced by a thorough measurement and analysis of PNMS based on a mathematical model.
+Furthermore, the work in~\cite{BarakatWeig2024CouplingStrength} ranges over an interval of DC voltages $V_{\mathrm{DC}}$ from $-32$ to $32$ V, where the coupling coefficient $\lambda$ is deduced by a \SecondRevisionComment{series of} measurements and analysis based on a mathematical model.

-This parallel between both contributions elevates the certainty in both results since the two approaches are intrinsically different.
-While the cited approach relies on the physical modeling of the system as well as on the use of a coupling-dependent physical phenomenon, called the parametric normal mode splitting (PNMS), to estimate the coupling coefficient \cite{BakaratWeig2024CouplingStrength}, we rely here on a purely mathematical approach, that is, no physical modeling is added in the presented work except for the consideration of a linearly coupled two-mode oscillating system.
+This parallel between the two contributions elevates the certainty in both results since the two approaches are intrinsically different.
+While the cited approach relies on the physical modeling of the system as well as on the use of a coupling-dependent physical phenomenon, called the parametric normal mode splitting (PNMS), to estimate the coupling coefficient \cite{BarakatWeig2024CouplingStrength}, we rely here on a purely mathematical approach, that is, no physical modeling is added in the presented work except for the consideration of a linearly coupled two-mode oscillating system.